dotnet/eShop/CONTRIBUTING.md

 - **Selectivity in Tools and Libraries**: There is a rich ecosystem of tools, projects, and libraries out there, and we cannot use all of them in this sample.
 We would like this repo to reflect the use of a realistic set of technologies, not to be a showcase or example of every possible thing it could use.

-- **Architectural Integrity**: We welcome refactoring and architectural improvements with open arms, provided they're justified.
+- **Architectural Integrity**: We welcome refactoring and architectural improvements, provided they're justified.
 Large-scale changes should come with a clear rationale, such as significant enhancements to the application's design or performance.

+- **Enhancing Reliability and Scalability**: We welcome contributions that improve the application's reliability and scalability.
+These could include updates to error handling, redundancy mechanisms, data access, and any other changes that help eShop operate more robustly under load.
+We'd love to see relevant test scenarios or metrics for these contributions.

 - **Performance Enhancements**: If you're looking to speed up eShop, we're all for it!
 Please include benchmark comparisons to demonstrate the improvements.
 Performance improvements that make the code less readable or canonical may have more scrutiny applied.